 Breath of Fire

 I’ve mentioned before that I’m totally loving Ocean Breath right now.
 This week, I also learned Breath of Fire!
 It sounds like something from a fantasy movie, no?
 Like, if the black-clad superheroine doesn’t stop the villain in time, his breath of fire will destroy the planet.
 But it’s nothing like that.
 It’s “without a doubt the most sophisticated Pranayama (breath control).
 It is an amazing tool that fights against anxiety, nerves, fears, pain, and depression.”
 Hmmph… shows you what I know.
 Here’s a video that demonstrates Breath of Fire.
-No, this ripped guy is not in my class, and no, I can’t yet do Breath of Fire this smoothly.

 On Wednesday, we did Breath of Fire for a few minutes in a chilled out, seated position.
 Yesterday, for our Breath of Fire session, we had to raise our arms overhead and make Fonzie thumbs.
 This position and breathing went on from the beginning of time through all eternity.
 This is a theme that recurs throughout the Kundalini of Sound classes: In the focused-but-unfocused, meditative state, the experiences begin to feel like they have no beginning and no end.
 They just are.
 And in some cases, they just are… uncomfortable.
 I wonder if that’s what it’s like to be walnut-brained Smudge: you can’t remember when something started and you’re not sure when it will end, but there you are.